-5.2 FACULTY OF FINE ARTS AND MUSIC
+5.2 FACULTY OF VCA AND MCM

-http://finearts-music.unimelb.edu.au/
+http://vca-mcm.unimelb.edu.au

 5.3 THE UNIVERSITY OF MELBOURNE

 Established in 1853, the University of Melbourne is a leading international university with a tradition of excellence in teaching and research.
 The main campus in Parkville is recognised as the hub of Australia's premier knowledge precinct comprising eight hospitals, many leading research institutes and a wide-range of knowledge-based industries.
 With outstanding performance in international rankings, the University is at the forefront of higher education in the Asia-Pacific region and the world.